Skyhawk Softball | Donley Canary - Head Coach

 2014 was a year of transition, capitalized by the loss of three seniors and a key returner injury led the Skyhawks to a 27-27-1 record and No. 6 seed in the OVC Tournament.
 Despite the overall record, Canary notched his 200th career OVC victory with a 6-5 decision at Austin Peay on May 3.
 Highlighting the year was the play of OVC Freshman of the Year Carly Gonzales.
 Along with the league’s top freshman honor, Gonzales was named to the All-OVC second team and an All-Newcomer after pacing the team with a .328 batting average, while hitting one home run, 17 RBIs and 11 stolen bases.

-Canary’s teams have also excelled in the classroom, earning the OVC Academic Award in 2005 in consecutive years in 2014 and 2015 along with currently being the team that owns the highest grade point average over the last five years according to the National Fast pitch Coaches Association.
+Off the field, Canary’s teams have also excelled in the classroom, earning the OVC Academic Award in 2005 in consecutive years in 2014 and 2015 along with currently being the team that owns the highest grade point average over the last five years according to the National Fast pitch Coaches Association.

 Canary came to UT Martin from Tennessee Tech where he held various positions in athletics since 1993.
 He served as director of athletic fundraising and assistant softball coach during the 2000-01 seasons, amassing a 44-20 record.
 Canary also served as an assistant baseball coach for the Golden Eagles from 1993 -2000 season.
 During that time Tech claimed a 193-235-1 record highlighted by a regular season and tournament OVC championship in 1997.